Carolina-Toste/CFG_Data_and_SQL/README.md

 # Code First Girls: Introduction to Data and SQL Course
 I undertook this course run by Code First Girls during Winter 2023.
 This course is an 8 week introductory course and was my first experience of databases and SQL.
-We used MySQL Workbench throughout the course and learned:
+We used MySQL Workbench throughout the course and covered the following topics:

 - database creation, structure and management
 - basic queries